Why major in Automotive Technology?

 Other schools teach automotive classes, but BYU-Idaho can help you prepare for the most important things in your life while you prepare for your career.
 You will be learning in a spiritual environment where your testimony of the gospel of Jesus Christ can be strengthened and you will associate with friends, roommates, and classmates who share your values.

-BYU-Idaho’s automotive program is NATEF certified.
+BYU-Idaho’s automotive program is Master Automobile Service Technology (MAST) Accredited through the ASE Education Foundation.
 In addition to this, it is more rigorous and challenging than most other automotive programs.
 Every class involves hands-on experiences and students learn by diagnosing and repairing real problems on real automobiles.
 BYU-Idaho has highly qualified instructors and their automotive students consistently rank among the top students in the nation in skills competitions.

 Bonus: the tuition at BYU-Idaho is less expensive than most universities!